Our Story

 My journey into composting of organic waste was borne out of my experience with working with farmers while doing water research...During my international Msc in Integrated Water Resource Management in Germany, Vietnam and Jordan, I realised that the soil is the most important component in the water cycle.

 However, that soil is being lost in urban areas without us realizing how it is affecting our water quality and quantity.
-Additionally, while volunteering for Green & Book Ambassadors to clean-up trash around Vietnam, I realised that waste is a serious problem.
+Additionally, while volunteering to clean-up trash around Vietnam, I realised that waste is a serious problem.

 But with my civil engineering qualification and experience, I know that waste is just resource that hasn’t reached its full potential yet.
 So my mission is to return soil to urban areas while reducing waste.
 How lucky are we that earthworms can solve both of these issues!